Scottish Premiership (rugby union): History

-Since the advent of the leagues, the Scottish Rugby Union and its member clubs have re-organised the competition several times, usually to change the number of teams.
+Since the advent of the leagues, the Scottish Rugby Union and its member clubs have reorganised the competition several times, usually to change the number of teams.
 The top Scottish clubs qualified to the British and Irish Cup from 2009 to 2014.
+Then from season 2019–20, a semi-professional championship in Scotland, known as the Super 6, was introduced – its teams no longer took part in the Premiership competition; however, this was changed when the Super 6 was discontinued after the 2023/24 season.
+The Super 6 format was intended to bridge the gap between the amateur grade and the professional United Rugby Championship teams.

+A new set of dominant clubs arose after the members of the Super 6 broke off from the premiership.
+Currie Chieftains, Marr and a rejuvenated Hawick team became regular finishers in the playoff spots on the table from between the 2019/20 season and the present one (2023/24).
+All three sides won a title each during that time period.

+Although the Super 6 was above the Premiership in the national hierarchy and its clubs were selected directly from the existing members, from 2021 until the final season, its format was a 'closed shop' with no movement of teams between the Super 6 and the Premiership.

+The 50th anniversary season of the competition was won by the Currie Chieftains, who recorded a 26-24 victory away to Hawick in May 2024, winning their third premiership title as a result.

 Competition format

 Each of the 10 clubs play each other at home and away between August and January, resulting in 18 games played by each club.
 Four points are awarded for a win, two for a draw and zero for a loss.
 Bonus points are also on offer in each game – one for scoring four or more tries and the other for the losing club finishing within seven points of the winning club.

 Play-off

 From season 2014–15 an end of season play-off was introduced for the top four clubs in the table.
 These clubs take part in a knock-out competition, with first playing third and second playing fourth in a semi-final match at the home venue of the highest finishing clubs.
 The winners then face each other in the final to determine the Premiership champion.